 |Spot #1 – Short Term Parking Garage|

-A new terminal/pier comes up and totally blocks the taxi way that is closest to the garage.
-Currently has a few wires on top that might cover some wingtips/landing gear depending on the angle on the taxiway next to the runway (see samples below).
+A new terminal/pier is being built and totally blocks the view on the taxiway that is closest to the garage.
+Currently, has a few wires on top that might cover some wingtips/landing gear depending on the angle on the taxiway next to the runway (see samples below).
 Does not block the runway at all however!
 Covers up taxiway Kilo and might get in the way of Victor but not 10R/28L for exact areas.